plone/training/embed.rst

       ...
     </dc-workflow>

+.. only:: manual

     We have to reinstall our product again.

     But this time, this is not enough.
 Permissions get updated on workflow changes.
 As long as a workflow change didn't happen, the talks have the same permissions as ever.

-Luckily, there is a button for that in the ZMI Workflow view :guilabel:`Update security settings`
+    Luckily, there is a button for that in the ZMI Workflow view :guilabel:`Update security settings`.

     After clicking on this, only managers and Reviewers can see the Voting functionality.

     Lastly, we add our silly function to autoapprove talks.

-You quickly end up writing many event handlers, so we put everything into a directory for eventhandlers.
+    You quickly end up writing many event handlers, so we put everythingi into a directory for eventhandlers.

-Therefor we need a :file:`events` directory.
+For the events we need a :file:`events` directory.

 Create the :file:`events` directory and add an empty :file:`events/__init__.py` file.